billbuchanan/esecurity/unit02_symmetric/lab/possible_ans.md

 plaintext=val
 ```
 ## E.2
+DES uses a 64-bit key, of which we have use 56 bits for the actual key.
+We thus need to truncate our SHA-256 generated key, down to a 64-bit key.
+We can do that in Python with [:8].
 A possible solution for E.2:

 ```python
 from Crypto.Cipher import DES